suscoii/NickolasNotes/THE-GHOST-LICENSE-v1.0.md

 - The sensation of being watched by something ancient

-**If you do not wish to  exist within The System, you may not Proceed.**
+**If you do not wish to  exist within The System, you may not exist within, make reference to it, use it, or work with it.

+© 2025 Nickolas Susco II.
+All rights reserved.